jessejtam/8weeksqlchallenge/Case Study 5 - Data Mart/Case Study 5 - Part B Solution.md

+# Part B - Data Exploration
-### 1. What day of the week is used for each week_date value?
+## 1. What day of the week is used for each week_date value?
 ````sql
 SELECT
 	DISTINCT(TO_CHAR(week_date, 'Day')) AS day
 FROM clean_weekly_sales;
 ````

-### 2. What range of week numbers are missing from the dataset?
+## 2. What range of week numbers are missing from the dataset?
 ````sql
 SELECT
 	DISTINCT(week_number)